malcolmlett/malcolmlett.github.io/Human-Phenomena.md

 As much as possible, I'm interested in emulating the design of the human brain, at a high-level architectural level.
-This page services to collect together interesting human phenomena.
+This page serves to collect together interesting human phenomena.
 Particularly those that help us make architectural decisions.

+Some cases are also indicated with a brief summary of how the implications for design of the emulator.

 ## Sub-consciousness
 For most thinking, I don't actively figure out the conclusion.
 Rather, I think of a problem, and the answer just appears in my awareness.
 I believe this works by the subconscious monitoring the state of working memory.
 When a recognizable question is present, the part of the brain that knows how to answer it, populates the answer back into the WM.
 This makes biological sense: physical wirings cannot track data around, but must have the data moved into a single accessible place - namely, Working Memory.